Labour cost percentages: A guide for restaurateurs [+calculator] - Updated

-From April 2020, the minimum amount UK employers can pay staff aged 25 or over increased to £8.72 an hour, up from £8.21.
+As of April 2023, the minimum amount UK employers can pay staff aged 25 or over will increase to £10.42 an hour.
 Similar increases to the minimum wage for younger staff and apprentices also came into effect.

 It’s fair to say that the hospitality industry was facing cost-increasing pressures from many sides even before this change to the National Living Wage came into effect.
 But the devastating financial impact of COVID-19 has only exacerbated the situation, meaning that it’s more important than ever for managers to keep a close eye on their labour spending.

-Update: We've included steps for labour forecasting in RotaCloud, following the launch of our new Pro plan.
+Update: We've included steps for labour forecasting in RotaCloud.

 Perfect labour cost visibility

 In the hospitality industry, your staff matter.
 Chefs, waiting staff, kitchen porters, bartenders (and so on), all need to be in the right place at the right time to make sure service levels stay where they need to be — and customers stay happy.